IBM/cp4ba-client-onboarding-scenario/21.0.1/Step 6 - Business Automation Application.md

 26. In the **Desktops** tab, click on the **Import** button.

 27. Choose the the previously downloaded file **ICNExportedConfiguration.properties** and click on the **Import** button.
 You can close the summary dialog that pops up after the import is complete.
+Note that you may see a warning that says `The following items already exist on this system`.
+You can ignore this warning and continue with the import.

 ### Prepare a shared environment for labs